 The investigators found that incorporating the location of the HCWs identified additional links in transmission pathways and enhanced identification of outbreak clusters.
-Looking forward, they say, adopting genomic approaches in real time (eg, within 48 hours) along with consideration of patient movement datasets will enhance rapid identification of linked nosocomial SARS-CoV-2 infections.
-Their approach, they suggest, could optimize infection control management strategies, lead to targeted interventions, and ultimately prevent avoidable harm.
+Looking forward, they said, adopting genomic approaches in real time (eg, within 48 hours) along with consideration of patient movement data sets will enhance rapid identification of linked nosocomial SARS-CoV-2 infections.
+Their approach, they suggested, could optimize infection control management strategies, lead to targeted interventions, and ultimately prevent avoidable harm.

-Like other HAIs, COVID-19 can be prevented, Jain says.
-“Hospitals should be places where patients come to get better, not sicker; where diseases are treated, not acquired.”
+Like other HAIs, COVID-19 can be prevented, Jain said: “Hospitals should be places where patients come to get better, not sicker; where diseases are treated, not acquired.”